micrometre/transformers/README.md

 ## To dos

-- 😀 Emotion Detection - Detect emotions (joy, sadness, anger, fear, surprise)
 - 🌍 Language Detection - Detect what language text is written in
+- � Image Classification - Classify images into categories

 ## 🤝 Contributing